150+ Rare Words in English

 Histrionic

-(Adj) Overly theatrical or melodramatic in character or style.
+(Adj) Overly theatrical or dramatic.

 29.